Andrew-McGee/foam/README.md

 Note: If you change Ampache credentials so your current cookies no longer validate you will be asked to re-login.
 Note: You should NOT consider foam as highly secure.
 It is still in development.

-## To Do
+## Development Status - Early Beta
-Status: 98% operational on desktop.
-Formatting improvements are yet to be completed and will happen in Phase 2 (including mobile version).
+Status: 100% operational on desktop.
+Formatting improvements and bug fixing now underway in Phase 2.

+Finally!
+The last (and hardest to code) features are working.
+Seek by using the track slider and reorder the queue by drag and drop.

-You can see a video of most working features here: https://www.youtube.com/watch?v=VK_6-VN4e8o
+You can see a video of many working features here: https://www.youtube.com/watch?v=VK_6-VN4e8o

-#### Phase 1 (*Current*):
+#### Phase 1 (*Complete*):
-Finishing the core functionality to get a working stable release.
+Finished the core functionality including all major features for first stable release.

-#### Phase 2 (*Started*):
+#### Phase 2 (*Current*):
-Adjust styling to polish fonts, palette, element position, theme options etc.
+Adjust styling to polish fonts, palette, element position, theme options and bug fixing.

 #### Phase 3 (*Next*):
-Code optimisation, minimisation, speed, minify etc.
+Code optimisation, clean up, minimisation, speed, etc.

 #### _Working_
 - Recent, newest, frequent, favourites and random albums views.